EmKayUltra/ReservationKey_Usability_Enhancements/README.md

 Automatically Select Credit Card Type - Once you start typing the credit card number, the correct credit card type (Visa, Mastercard, Discover, American Express) will automatically be selected based on the card #.

+Billing Address Parser - Will usually correctly take the "contact address" & separate it into the various components (address, city, state, zip, country)

 COMING SOON:

 Auto Refresh - Automatically refresh the calendar availability screen